mainmatter/svelte-workshop/4-routing.iapresenter/text.md

 - runs on the server AND on the client
 - you can receive data from the +page.server.js
 - you can return non serialisable data (like a svelte component or a function)
-- all the serialisable data gets inlined in the html so that it will not be fetched twice
+- all the serialisable data that uses `fetch` gets inlined in the html so that it will not be fetched twice
 - lives along side `+page.server.js`

 ---

-	routes/+page.js
+- THIS IS JUST AN EXAMPLE!
+DON'T PUT IT IN YOUR CODE

+	src/routes/+page.js
 ```
 import MyFancyButton from "$lib/MyFancyButton.svelte";